Who is on The Last Leg this week?

 The topical comedy series is back for a 21st series on Channel 4.

-Popular topical comedy series The Last Leg is back on our screens for 2021, with another string of guests set to join Adam, Alex and Josh for a comical look at the past seven days.
+Popular topical comedy series The Last Leg returned to our screens last week, and the series continues tonight with another string of guests set to join Adam, Alex and Josh for a comical look at the past seven days.

 As usual, there will be a number of famous faces appearing alongside the presenting trio each week – read on for everything you need to know about who’s appearing tonight.